 Hello!
 Thank you for stopping by Mind the Dog Writing Blog, a W.O.W.
 Network blog.
 My dogs and I are so happy you’re here.

 If you’re looking for someone to create content for your personal or professional blog, website, newsletter, or other publication, I’m your girl!
-I’m an award-winning and widely published freelance writer and proofreader, eager to hear about and help you with your project.
+I’m an award-winning and widely published freelance writer, eager to hear about and help you with your project.
 I invite you to view my portfolio on Contently, or right here!
 Please contact me at MindtheDogWritingBlog@gmail.com to discuss your project and my rates.
 I would love to hear from and work with you!

 In 2013, I completed a Master’s of Liberal Studies in Arts and Culture with a concentration in Creative Writing at University of Denver, allowing me to expand my teaching role to a college-level dual enrollment course called College Composition.